» FAQ's on Malaysia

 In other words go to Chinatown and it's Chinese that's mainly spoken.
 Little India and Tamil/English is prevalent.
 Then add in some Malay and you'll be hard pressed at just finding one dominant language.

 I found ordering a black coffee in different areas of Kuala Lumpur to be a linguistic challenge.
 I needed Tamil in an Indian cafe rather than Hindi.
 Then Mandarin in Chinese cafes and finally Malay or a mix of Malay and English in Malaysian cafes.

 Do be careful of the cheating taxi's, especially in Kuala Lumpur!

 Don't forget the shoe removal thing in people's homes.

 Don't criticize the food, Malaysians will take offence.

-- There are many many options here.
+Cameron Highlands accommodation - There are many options here.
 Tour operators dominate.
 Be prepared to be left off at "certain" guesthouses.

-- Probably the most popular option in Tanah Rata.
-Privates, dorms, with free wifi, no restaurant.
+Kangs Travellers Lodge - Probably the most popular option in Tanah Rata.
+Privates, dorms, with free Wi-Fi, no restaurant.

-- Well run good looking guesthouse, with shared bathrooms and free wifi.
+Old Penang Guesthouse - Well run good looking guesthouse, with shared bathrooms and free Wi-Fi.
 Unfortunately they have a shoe removal policy.
 53 :Love Lane

 Malaysia was one of the few destinations in South East Asia I had in mind.
 First you have to split Malaysia into three due to Sarawak, and Sabah being in different regions.